 What Are the Grounds for Divorce in New York?
 Exploring the Legal Foundations of Dissolution

 Divorce, a challenging and life-altering process, involves legal grounds that form the basis for ending a marriage.
 In New York, these grounds provide the legal framework for individuals to seek a divorce.
-This comprehensive guide delves into the various grounds for divorce in New York, exploring both “no-fault” and “fault” options, and shedding light on the complexities of the state’s divorce laws.
+What are the grounds for divorce in New York?
+Your journey to a resolution starts at the Law Offices of SRIS, P.C., where your defense becomes our top focus.
+We’ll go over the main points of New York divorce law in this in-depth guide, covering grounds for divorce, residency requirements, property distribution, alimony, child custody, and the associated legal process.

 Understanding "No-Fault" Grounds for Divorce